fkariminejadasl/ml-notebooks/tutorial/README.md

 If the job is running, it will save the result in the output file with the name specified by `SBATCH -o` option.
 NB. `%j` in the name replaced by job id.
 In the example `yolo8_train4_%j.out`, the output file will be olo8_train4_2137977.out.
 The job id is the id you get after running sbatch.

 > **IMPORTANT**</br>
 Each person has a limited budget in the unit of SBU (system billing unit).
-It is basically for a GPU, calculated on this formula: </br>
-`sbu = # cores * hours * factor`.
-This factor is `7.11` for partition `gpu`.
-If you specify 1 GPU, it is 1/4 node, which has 18 cores.
+It is also listed as accounting weight factor in [Snellius partitions and accounting](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius+partitions+and+accounting). e.g. If you request for 1 A100 GPU, it is 1/4 node, which has 18 cores for 10 hours, the SBU is `128 * 10 = 1280`.
-For example, the SBU is 1280 for 1 GPU and 10 hours: `18 x 10 x 7.11 = ceil(1279.8) = 1280`.
 So in a `runfile.sh`, the basic slurm settings are as:
 ```bash
 #SBATCH --gpus=1